Responsible Department: Human Resources & Student Life

-H. “Stalking” - unwanted and repeated course of conduct or behavior directed at a specific person that would causes a reasonable person to fear for his, her, or others’ safety or suffer substantial emotional distress.
+I. “Stalking” - unwanted and repeated course of conduct or behavior directed at a specific person that would cause a reasonable person to fear for his, her, or others’ safety or suffer substantial emotional distress.

 VI.
 COMPLAINT PROCEDURES (ADMINISTRATIVE AND LAW ENFORCEMENT)

-A. Immunity for Complainant and Other Reporters - Sometimes, students are hesitant to report to university officials because they fear that they may be charged with policy violations, such as underage drinking, curfew violations, or other conduct violations at the time of the incident.
-To encourage reporting of Harassment, the university pursues a policy of offering complainants of Harassment limited immunity from being charged with policy violations related to the particular incident.
+A. Immunity - Sometimes, students are hesitant to report to university officials because they fear that they may be charged with policy violations, such as underage drinking, curfew violations, or other conduct violations at the time of the incident.
+To encourage reporting of Harassment, the university pursues a policy of offering complainants of Harassment immunity from being charged with policy violations related to the particular incident.
 This means that while violations to university policy cannot be completely overlooked, the university may provide education options rather than punishment, in such cases.
-This applies equally to other reporters, who witness and/or offer assistance to complainants.
+This applies equally to all reporters and cooperating witnesses..

 B.Timing of Complaints - There is no time limit for the submission of a complaint under this policy.
-A complaint received near the end of or between semesters may result in delay in the adjudication of the complaint until the beginning of the next semester.
-While the amount of time needed to respond to the complaint will vary on the nature of allegations and the evidence, any related investigation and outcomes will normally be concluded within 60 days of the receipt of the complaint (not including any appeals).
+While the amount of time needed to respond to the complaint will vary based on the nature of and/or complexity of the allegations and the evidence, any related investigation and outcomes will normally be concluded within 60 days of the receipt of the complaint (not including any appeals).
 For more detailed information regarding typical timeframes, see the Standard Timeframes and Summary of Harassment Process.